-1 Minimize risks in compact camera operations The main culprit in the decline in profitability was compact cameras.
-For this reason, we have significantly reduced sales volume targets to minimize risks.
-In particular, we will cease the future development of models in the V Series of low-priced models, and we are focusing on reducing inventories.
-With regard to high-priced compact cameras, we will only develop and sell models that realize significant 2 Focus resources on high-margin mirrorless cameras Olympus is highly competitive in the Japanese market for mirrorless cameras, holding the top share of approximately 30% in the domestic market.
-As we reduce the scale of our compact camera operations, a portion of the management resources freed as a result will be allocated to the growing mirrorless camera market as we strive to effectively utilize our resources.
-In terms of sales regions as well, we will 3 Improve responsiveness to market changes In the future, the efforts of both management and business divisions will be incorporated to conduct real-time monitoring of business plan progress and, thereby, expedite decision making.
-The market has the potential to change at In addition to these policies, Olympus is working to drastically reform the cost structure of the Imaging Business.
+3 Improve responsiveness to market changes

+In the future, the efforts of both management and business divisions will be incorporated to conduct real-time monitoring of business plan progress and, thereby, expedite decision making.
+The market has the potential to change at any moment.
+In recognition of this, we will install systems that enable us to quickly minimize inventory risks and implement appropriate cost control measures in response to market changes.

+In addition to these policies, Olympus is working to drastically reform the cost structure of the Imaging Business.

 Manufacturing systems were also significantly reorganized, with the five sites previously used in this business consolidated into two.
 We believe this will contribute to improvements in production efficiency during fiscal 2014.
 In addition, we will greatly decrease the number of compact camera models developed, which will lead to a decline in R&D expenditures and sales-related costs and allow us to reduce the number of employees in development, manufacturing, and sales divisions.
 Overseas sales bases will also be reorganized to reduce costs and facilitate sales of mirrorless cameras, with bases being consolidated and sales channels selectively limited to those deemed highly efficient.
 Through these efforts, we are targeting a total reduction of approximately ¥23 billion in manufacturing costs and SG&A expenses.
-This should enable us to breakeven on an operating income basis in fiscal 2014 and put us in a position as the core policy for future business development.
-Previously, we managed this business with the aim of expanding the scale of sales.
-However, we have since changed our focus to prioritize preventing losses.
-Based on this directive, we have defined the following three basic policies.
+This should enable us to breakeven on an operating income basis in fiscal 2014 and put us in a position to further emphasize mirrorless cameras in fiscal 2015 and onward, thereby developing a business structure that can secure profits in the range of several billion yen.